6 Food Trends You Need to be Watching in 2018pbfycom

-Several trends are starting to dominate the food industry.
-It is expected that these trends will gain traction and become more important in the future.
+Several food trends are starting to dominate the food industry.
+It is expected that these food trends will gain traction and become more important in the future.
 Thomas Griffiths is the Vice President of Campbell’s Culinary & Baking Institute.
 He believes that the 6 identified trends are important, and consumers should try and include them in their food purchasing and preparation decisions.

 The use of plants and flowers in the preparation of food is on the rise.
 People are researching their medicinal and healing properties.
 They include them in food preparation as part of home remedies they’re trying as an alternative to tradition medicines.
 To mention a few, ashwagandha (known as Indian ginseng), lavender, and turmeric (with its active ingredient, curcumin) are gaining popularity.
 Not only do they provide the food with a new, exciting flavor, they also provide health benefits.

 In 2016, McCormick & Co. bought Botanical Food Company of Australia.
 They package herbs for customers to use as part of their cooking routines.
 This helps those who cannot grow and dry their own herbs.
 According to Campbell’s Griffiths, ginger, lavender, and cardamom are very popular right now.

 It’s regarded as a refreshing approach which is easy to use and its ability to enhance our overall health and well-being.
 Companies that watch the trends are incorporating these botanicals in their foods.